 2. Ensures Better Traceability

 End-to-end traceability throughout your supply chain allows you to keep track of your inventory from the original location to the point of destination, allowing you to better respond to requests and recalls.
 Traceability facilitated by IoT and blockchain creates a digital paper trail that allows you to follow your inventory from the manufacturer to the customer.
 Accurate, real-time end-to-end details assist you in optimizing your inventory management procedures.
-Tracking and tracing each item in your inventory enhances inventory visibility and customer service while lowering inventory carrying costs considerably.
+Tracking and tracing each item in your inventory through an inventory tagging system enhances inventory visibility and customer service while lowering inventory carrying costs considerably.

 3. Streamlines Assets Tracking